-For most Americans, the home buying process occurs about every five to seven years.
+For most Americans, the home buying process only occurs about every five to seven years.
 Therefore, most prospective home buyers don't spend a lot of time educating themselves about mortgages and the mortgage process.
-Buying a home can be a stressful experience but the more you know, the smoother the transaction is likely go.CALL NOW FOR MORE INFO
+Buying a home can be a stressful experience but the more you know, the smoother the transaction will likely go.

-Actually, the true cost of your mortgage is reflected in your annual percentage rate (APR).
+The truth is the true cost of your mortgage is reflected in your annual percentage rate (APR).
 It is a comprehensive figure of your interest rate, points, mortgage insurance (if applicable) and other fees, including origination.
 It does not include the cost of your homeowners insurance policy.
 The APR typically is higher than your interest rate because it incorporates the rate plus the fees.

-Rates change throughout the day.
+Rates change all throughout the day.
 Because of rapid changes, listen to your loan officer's advice as they usually have a good feel for certain trends in the market.
 When they recommend locking in a rate, you might want to act fast before pricing changes.

 There are a few really good programs that underwater homeowners can use to refinance.
 The best way to know what you qualify for is to contact a licensed representative and have them run an automated value model (AVM) of your property.
-Often times homeowners that are underwater can refinance with limited out of pocket costs while still lowering their rate.Contact a licensed representative about refinancing today.
+Often times homeowners that are underwater can refinance without having to pay much out of pocket costs while still lowering their rate.